echuprikova/BUGs_SmartAgriHub/content/home/welcome.md

 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
 title: |
-  Building digital competences for detecting and monitoring diseases in moUntain aGriculture fields
+  Building digital competences for detecting and monitoring diseases in mountain agriculture fields
 hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.